AlanMorel/mapleserver2-docs/docs/setup/database-setup.md

 WEB_PORT=3000
 ```

-## Optional
+## Optional (Recommended)

-### DBeaver
+### Database GUI

-1. Download a compatible database GUI tool.
+Download a compatible database GUI tool.
+This will help you delete your database (DROP) as server updates might require you to do this.
+Also, you can view or edit the server data in the database.

 A tested and recommended tool is [DBeaver](https://dbeaver.io/download/).

-This is so you can visualize the data in the database.
+#### DBeaver

-2. Add a connection to the chosen compatible SQL database previously installed, in `DBeaver` this can be done by clicking the far left icon in the toolbar.
+1. Add a connection to the chosen compatible SQL database previously installed, in `DBeaver` this can be done by clicking the far left icon in the toolbar.

-3. Add database, username and password then click finish.
+2. Add database, username and password then click finish.

-### Visual Studio Code
+#### Visual Studio Code

 1. Download the Visual Studio Code extension `MySQL` by `cweijan`.